mandelmonkey/ledger-counterparty-recovery/README.md

-A simple and crude ledger/counterpart address recoverytool
+A simple and crude ledger/counterpart address recovery tool

 Use the tool to search through your ledger address and try and match a known address,